About us

 In theory, in a 5-option ballot on options A, B, C, D and E, if everyone gives their 1st preference to option D, say, then D will get an average preference score of 1.
 If at the same time, everyone gives option A their last, their 5th preference, then A will get an average preference score of 5.
 And if everyone gives option B a 3rd preference, or if some give it a 2nd preference while an equal number give it a 4th, then option B will get an average preference score of 3, the mean.
 Now again in theory, the chances of every option finishing up with the exact mean score are just about zilch.
 The MBC will always give a result!
 Something will invariably be seen as more popular than the mean, and others, obviously, less popular.

-So finally, in the analysis of the vote, if and when the two most popular options are 'neck and neck', any aspects of the second most popular option which are compatible with the first may be incorporated into the final outcome.
+If, by the way, in the analysis of the vote, the two most popular options are 'neck and neck', any aspects of the second most popular option which are compatible with the first may be incorporated into the final outcome.

-See Designing an All-Inclusive Democracy or The Punters' Guide to Democracy, (both are from Springer, Heidelberg), for the 'consensus coefficient'.
+See Designing an All-Inclusive Democracy or The Punters' Guide to Democracy, (both are from Springer, Heidelberg), for more on the 'consensus coefficient'.

 When subjects are very complex, the consensors should try to ensure that the maximum number of options on the final ballot paper is 6.